 What About Travel Insurance Policies that Cover Car Rental?

 You must have proof of the policy when you pick up the car and it must confirm relevant coverage for the Republic of Ireland.
-You will be required to leave an excess (often €5000 or more) held on the credit card used to rent the car.
+You will be required to leave an excess deposit (often €5000 or more) held on the credit card used to rent the car.

 Drivers who arrive without a relevant card and letter, or those who do not have excess available on their card, will be required to purchase SCDW/ Excess/ Super CDW coverage from the car rental company.